Confocal endoscopy: Fluorescein

 These effects are manageable unless patients have prior experiences of them.

 Cases of anaphylaxis are reported by ophthalmological uses of fluorescein.
 Prophylactic use of antihistamines can reduce the chances of allergic reactions or skin prick tests can identify the risk of allergic reactions.

 Acriflavine

 Acriflavine, another contrast agent for CLE, is potentially carcinogenic to humans due to its known mutagenic ability.
 The dye is therefore not approved by the FDA.

+Regulations

+CLE is currently regulated both in the US and Europe to ensure its safety and clinical effectiveness.
+In the United States, the Food and Drug Administration (FDA) has cleared two main types of CLE systems, one of them being the Cellvizio series by Mauna Kea Technologies through the 510(k) process.
+These include both probe-based and endoscope-based systems, intended for imaging internal microstructures of tissues accessed during standard endoscopic procedures.
+FDA approval covers various mini probes for specific anatomical indications, and recent updates have extended approval to new models and the use of additional contrast agents.

+Additionally, in Europe, CLE devices (including the Cellvizio system and related miniprobes) are regulated as Class IIa medical devices and must bear CE marking to be distributed and used clinically.

 History

 CLE is a modern, in vivo adaptation of confocal microscopy, the microscopic technique invented by Marvin Minsky in 1957.

 Since 2004, CLE has been used for observing histopathological changes in gastrointestinal tissues.